woofwoofinc/literacy/src/js/cli.js.rst

       .demandCommand(1)

-To specify output generation to a single file use ``--out-file``.
+To specify output generation to a file use ``--out-file``.

 .. code-block:: javascript

-      .describe('out-file', 'Compile to a single output file') .string('out-file')
+      .describe('out-file', 'Compile to an output file')
+      .string('out-file')
       .alias('o', 'out-file')